 Built under Ala’oddoleh Garshasb of the Al-e Bouyeh dynasty in the 12th century, Yazd Grand Mosque was completely renovated in the 14th century.
 It is located in the heart of the city and was once in the middle of the city’s pizzazz, set among public buildings such as schools, local markets, libraries, and offices.

 According to some research, the building was originally founded as a Zoroastrian temple dating back to the Sassanid era and was later converted into a mosque during the Seljuk rule.
 In all its majesty and elegance, Yazd Grand Mosque in typical Azari style is considered one of the finest examples of sacred Persian architecture.

 A charming collection of turquoise tiles and sand-hued brickwork creates a spellbinding atmosphere.
-The huge entrance is embellished with verses from the Quran, symbols, laws and deeds, alongside two tapering minarets that, with 52 meter in heights and 6 meters in diameter, are believed to be the tallest in Iran.
+The huge entrance is embellished with verses from the Quran, symbols, laws, and deeds, alongside two tapering minarets that, with 52 meter in heights and 6 meters in diameter, are believed to be the tallest in Iran.